What becomes possible when we stop treating the body as secondary to thinking and instead let it lead?

 Systems thinking, ecosystem perspectives, cross-disciplinary collaboration.

-• How can creativity function as infrastructure within organizations and systems?
+• How can creativity function as infrastructure within our organization?

 • Where are the untapped leverage points within arts and cultural ecosystems?